edogambacorta/portfolio-website/memory-bank/progress.md

 ## Current Status

-The project has made significant progress, with the header and navigation components refined and improved.
+The project has made significant progress, with the header, navigation components, and focus cards refined and improved.
 The focus is now on building out the remaining sections of the home page and ensuring a consistent, responsive design across all components.

 ## Known Issues